French battleship Jean Bart (1911): Interwar years

 After the Armistice of Mudros was signed on 30 October between the Allies and the Ottoman Empire, the ship participated in the occupation of Constantinople.
 In early 1919, Jean Bart was transferred to the Black Sea to reinforce the French forces opposing the Bolsheviks.
 A few days after bombarding Bolshevik troops advancing on Sevastopol on 16 April and forcing them to retreat, her war-weary crew briefly mutinied on 19 April, inspired by socialist and revolutionary sympathisers.
-Jean Barts captain was able to restore order aboard his ship the following day and mustered a landing party to patrol the city.
-Frances crew was still mutinous, so Vice-Admiral Jean-Françoise-Charles Amet, commander of the ships in the Black Sea, hoped to reduce tensions by meeting the mutineers' demands for leave by letting crewmen with a history of good behaviour ashore.
+Jean Bart's captain was able to restore order aboard his ship the following day and mustered a landing party to patrol the city.
+France's crew was still mutinous, so Vice-Admiral Jean-Françoise-Charles Amet, commander of the ships in the Black Sea, hoped to reduce tensions by meeting the mutineers' demands for leave by letting crewmen with a history of good behaviour ashore.
 The sailors mingled with a pro-Bolshevik demonstration and the mixed group was challenged by a company of Greek infantry which opened fire.
-The demonstrators fled and encountered Jean Barts landing party, which also fired upon them.
+The demonstrators fled and encountered Jean Bart's landing party, which also fired upon them.
 A total of about 15 people were wounded, included six sailors, one of whom later died of his wounds.
 Delegates from the other mutinous crews were not allowed aboard and the mutiny collapsed when Amet agreed to meet their main demand to take the ships home.
 Three crewmen were sentenced to prison terms upon her return, although the sentences were commuted in 1922 as part of a bargain between Prime Minister Raymond Poincaré and the parties of the left.

 The ship returned to Toulon by 1 July and was placed in reserve.
 On 10 February 1920, the 1st Naval Army was disbanded and replaced by the Eastern Mediterranean Squadron (Escadre de la Méditerranée orientale) and its Western counterpart (Escadre de la Méditerranée occidentale); all the Courbets were assigned to the 1st Battle Squadron of the latter unit, with Courbet, Jean Bart and Paris in the 1st Battle Division and France in the 2nd Battle Division.
 Vice-Admiral Charles Charlier commanded both the 1st Division and the Western Mediterranean Squadron at this time.
 The two squadrons were combined into the Mediterranean Squadron (Escadre de la Méditerranée) on 20 July 1921.
 In June 1923, the 1st Battle Division, including Jean Bart, was cruising off the coast of North Africa when Courbet had a boiler-room fire.